|

 If nothing else, Basic

-Instinct brought erotic thrillers and female genitalia out in the open,
+Instinct brought erotic thrillers and female genitalia out into the open,

 giving food for masturbation, if not thought, to millions of young VCR owners in